tee-ar-ex/trx-cpp/README.md

 - `clang-format-all` and `check_syntax` are adapted from MRtrix3
   (https://github.com/MRtrix3/mrtrix3) and retain their original copyright notices under the Mozilla Public License 2.0.

-## Usage Examples

-See the documentation in `docs/` for examples and API details.